aWildOtto/ASCII/README.md

 # ASCII (A Sophisticated Chat mark II)
 This is a Hackathon project for SFU's Fallhacks 2020.

-The second generations of a very sophisticated chat app.
-(Mark I is not yet made)
+The second generations of a very sophisticated chat app. (since we're a forward looking team and we know the first gen products always suck, we decided to jump straight to Mark II)

-This is a messenger-like chat app but it requires user to solve ASCII puzzles in order to chat.
+This is a facebook messenger-like chat app but it requires user to solve ASCII puzzles in order to chat.

 For testing, you can open up chrome's(or any browser's) console.
-We tell you the answer there.
+We tell you the answer to the ASCII puzzles there.

 ## Features:
     - Online/offline status